semrush/intergalactic/website/docs/filter-group/filter-cp-cd-cpc/filter-cp-cd-cpc.md

 **When working with these filters, it's important for the user to:**

+- understand that they can enter custom values
 - quickly enter the data
 - quickly understand that nothing was found
 - quickly reset the entered data and search again